 1. “Sleep begets sleep.
 The better the nap, the better the night.”

-2. “There is no one sleep remedy for every child.
+2. “There is no single sleep remedy for every child.
 Even if someone swears that a method worked for their eight children, it may not work for yours.”

 3. “Keep in mind that baby sleep is completely different from adult sleep.
 The idea that if you put them to bed an hour later they should sleep an hour later in the morning is actually the opposite of how their bodies work.”